Diseases & Conditions > Lung Cancer

 In 2016, there will be an estimated 224,390 new cases of lung cancer, accounting for about 14 percent of all cancers: 117,920 will be diagnosed in men and 106,470 in women, according to the American Cancer Society.

 About 158,080 people will die from lung cancer in 2016, including 72,160 women.

 Since 1950, lung cancer mortality rates for U.S. women have increased significantly.
 Women still have lower rates of lung cancer than men, but the gap is closing.
 In 1987, lung cancer surpassed breast cancer to become the leading cause of cancer death among U.S. women.

 There are two major types of lung cancer—small-cell and non-small-cell.
-Small-cell lung cancer is the more aggressive but less common form, though overall survival rates are similar for both types.
+Small-cell lung cancer is the more aggressive but less common form, though overall survival rates for the same stages are similar for both types.

 Persistent cough, sputum streaked with blood, chest pain and recurring pneumonia or bronchitis may sometimes be signs of lung cancer.

 Other risk factors for developing lung cancer include exposure to certain industrial substances, such as arsenic, some organic chemicals, radon and asbestos (particularly for people who smoke); radiation exposure from occupational, medical and environmental sources; air pollution; and second-hand tobacco smoke.

 If a woman stops smoking before cancer develops, damaged lung tissue gradually starts to return to normal.

 Surgery, radiation therapy and chemotherapy are the primary forms of treatment for lung cancer.
 One or more of these therapies may be used, depending on the type and stage of the disease as well as your age and overall health.